 XML schemas have a mechanism for extending types, but it does not support extending from more than one type, and using that mechanism imposes an order on the content models of the types that are derived from other types.
 Since XMI attempts to minimize order dependencies, XMI by default does not use schema extension to represent inheritance.
-In its place, XMI specifies that inheritance will be copy-down inheritance.
+In its place, XMI specifies that inheritance will be copy-down inheritance and therefore uses xmi:type instead of xsi:type.